nunocoracao/n9o.xyz/content/posts/202210-stable-diffusion-tutorial/index.md

 ---
 title: "How to Run Stable Diffusion On Your Laptop"
 description: "In the last year, several machine learning models have become available to the public to generate images from textual descriptions.
 This has been an interesting development in the AI space.
-However, just recently did this technology was open sourced so that people can try it out locally."
+However, just recently this technology became available for everyone to try."
 summary: "In the last year, several machine learning models have become available to the public to generate images from textual descriptions.
 This has been an interesting development in the AI space.
-However, just recently did this technology was open sourced so that people can try it out locally."
+However, just recently this technology became available for everyone to try."
 categories: ["Technology","Tutorial",]
 tags: ["AI","Stable Diffusion","Neural Network"]
 #externalUrl: ""